The setting was the Marble Hall in Cardiff City Hall — chosen to honour Rotary’s centenary in Wales and the annual awards night.

 Hosted by HM Lord Lt for South Glamorgan Morfudd Meredith, the event saw 12 Rotary members from across Great Britain and Ireland and seven Community Champions receive their recognition under the gaze of Hywel Dda (King Howell the Good) and Saint David, patron Saint of Wales.

-This year’s winners were again recognised in two categories, Home and International, with humanitarian service ranging from supporting the elderly in London and feeding the homeless in Crewe, to training doctors in Ethiopia and organizing convoys of aid for displaces people in Europe.
+This year’s winners were again recognised in two categories, Home and International, with humanitarian service ranging from supporting the elderly in London and feeding the homeless in Crewe, to training doctors in Ethiopia and organising convoys of aid for displaces people in Europe.

 Having been made an honorary Rotary member in Cardiff last year, Mrs Meredith, said she had always been aware of the great work of Rotary.